‘Final Destruction’: Russia Threatens Norway With Ugly Fall Out

 Oslo has also sought to ramp up its military budget.
 Just last month, Norway proposed boosting its defense budget for next year by nearly 10 percent, according to Defense Minister Bjørn Arild Gram.
 A chunk of the increase is dedicated to weapons for Ukraine’s defense against Russia.

 “Russia's war of aggression against Ukraine is a threat to Norwegian and European security.
-The war has already had major security political, economic and humanitarian consequences,” Gram said.
-“The need for military support to Ukraine is necessary, extensive and time-critical.
-This budget strengthen the Armed Forces and stand up for Ukraine.”
+The war has already had major security political, economic, and humanitarian consequences,” Gram said.
+“The need for military support to Ukraine is necessary, extensive, and time-critical.
+This budget strengthens the Armed Forces and stands up for Ukraine.”

 Norway is also helping to train Ukrainian soldiers alongside the U.K. and has promised to provide Ukraine over $1.1 billion (in USD) in financial assistance over the next two years.